 Before moving to Los Angeles in 1990, Goldberger served as a legal counsel to the Committee on the Judiciary of the US House of Representatives.He developed legislation on behalf of a Congressional Subcommittee, and advised Members of Congress on policy in areas of bankruptcy, entertainment and broadcast industries, antitrust, professional sports, and commercial matters.Goldberger is also the co-author of Disability Law Compliance Manual, a legal treatise on the Americans With Disabilities Act published in 1991.

-Goldberger serves on the Board of several non-profit organizations: (i) British Academy of Film and Television Arts Los Angeles, as Secretary; (ii) California Lawyers for the Arts, a statewide non-profit organization that serves the interests of creative artists, and (iii) Encino Lawyers Association, as President.
-He has spoken at workshops and seminars for California Lawyers for the Arts and Encino Lawyers Association on entertainment law topics, and has appeared on and moderated panels at several Digital Hollywood conferences.
+Goldberger serves on the Board of California Lawyers for the Arts, a statewide non-profit organization that serves the interests of creative artists.
+Goldberger recently served two terms on the board of the British Academy of Film and Television Arts Los Angeles as Secretary.
+He has spoken at workshops and seminars for California Lawyers for the Arts and has appeared on and moderated panels at several Digital Hollywood conferences.

 Goldberger served for two terms as a Governor of the Academy of Television Arts and Sciences, and is a past Chair of ATAS’ Sponsorship Committee,